tbizuneh/GifTastic/README.md

 Under every gif, its rating will be displayed (PG, G, so on).This data is provided by the GIPHY API.

-click the linck to see your favorite singer gif. https://tbizuneh.github.io/GifTastic/
+click here to see your favorite singer gif. https://tbizuneh.github.io/GifTastic/